-For Muslims, the Prophet Muhammad is the final messenger, the recipient of the last of God's (ALLAH in Arabic) revelations preserved in its original form in the QUR'AN.
+For Muslims, the Prophet Muhammad is the final messenger, the recipient of the last of God's (AlLAH in Arabic) revelations preserved in its original form in the QUR'AN.
 Muslims believe God's message is perfected in the QUR'AN, the same message that existed since Adam.
-Abraham, Moses, Jesus, and Mary are all mentioned in the OUR'AN.
+Abraham, Moses, Jesus, and Mary are all mentioned in the QUR'AN.
 Islam maintains that God communicated His message to all people in history.
-The prophets mentioned by name in the QUR'AN are primarily those in the Bible.